 But it is far less common though than in other countries.

 Also, we don’t have first names that totally change such as Robert into Bob or Richard into Dick… This way to change first name is actually very weird for a French person!

 French people sometimes have nicknames that have to do with their personal story, but it’s not super common.

-4 – Several French First Names
+Several First Names in France

 In France, it’s common to give your child several first names.
 At least that’s what you do officially, on their ID.